Some splash in paint that which I scribe in ink—

 To me ‘tis clear, your beauty transcends art;

-All tributes fail, and so sets you apart.
+All tributes fail—and this sets you apart.

 © Loubert S Suddaby.
 All Rights Reserved.